 Indeed, I’ve used this parking lot several times without incident.
 Though, that doesn’t mean I’m not concerned with theft.
-In fact, there’s a nearby house on the other side of Iron Ridge Road, but sadly, it doesn’t have clear sight of the parking area.
-Regardless, the tiny isolated lot resides exceedingly close to the main road supporting only four or five mid-sized cars.
+In fact, there’s a nearby house on the other side of Iron Ridge Road, but sadly, it doesn’t have a clear sight of the parking area.
+Regardless, the tiny isolated lot resides extremely close to the main road supporting only four or five mid-sized cars.
 Remember, this is an official New River Trail State Park designated parking area, so don’t forget to bring five dollars cash for the parking fee.
 Park with caution!

 Chestnut Creek Falls has no restrooms.